DevecorSoft/blog/cn/devecor/blog/doc.md

 Here is a real-life [example](https://devecorsoft.github.io/tinyoauth/) to preview.

 Particularly worth mentioning is that `reference` is usually not written manually by the developer, but generated by some tools such as `javadoc` and `jsdoc`.
-How to integrate with sphinx can be a problem. we have to weigh up pros and cons carefully, althought there are many options.
+How to integrate with sphinx can be a problem.
+We have to weigh up the pros and cons carefully, although there are many options.
 A general approach (recommended) is:

 1. generate `html` with the tool you are using.
 2. merge it into sphinx build directory such as `cp html build/html/reference`
 3. add link in `reference/index.md` e.g. `# [Module Index](reference)`

-#### Deploy your sphinx docs
+### Deploy your sphinx docs

-The main reasion why we use doc generation tool such as sphinx is to deploy our documentation as a website.
-Even thought sphinx has ability to generate pdf, e-book, image and etc, we rarely use these functions.
+The main reason why we use doc generation tool such as sphinx is to deploy our documentation as a website.
+Even though sphinx has the ability to generate pdf, e-book, image, etc. we rarely use these functions.

 There are so many choices for deploying: